-We’ve likely all heard of some of the side effects that are possible when we smoke weed, but what is less talked about are the “milder” symptoms that can occur from periodic consumption of our favorite plant.
+We’ve likely all heard of some of the side effects that are possible when smoking weed.
+What is less talked about, however, are some of the “milder” symptoms that occur from periodic cannabis consumption.

-While there is little out-and-out evidence currently available on the matter, many cannabis users out there have reported getting headaches after smoking weed.
-But is it possible for the two to be connected?
+While there is little out-and-out evidence currently available on the matter, many cannabis users report headaches after smoking weed.
+Is it possible for the two to be connected in a physiological sense?

-In this article, we are going to take a look at the facts in order to try and answer the question, can cannabis cause headaches or are other factors at play?
-Here is all you need to know!
+In this article, we take a look at the facts in order to try and answer this question.
+Can cannabis cause headaches, or are other factors at play?
+Here is all you need to know and more.

 The Weed Hangover

-Weed lovers will know what we are talking about here!
 If you have ever been guilty of smoking a little more than you should have, you will probably understand exactly what we mean by the term ‘weed hangover.’
-For those who are less in the know, however, let us explain.
+For those who are less in the know, let us explain.

-While not scientifically proven, many weed enthusiasts have reported that they experience many of the telltale symptoms of a hangover the day after a heavy smoking session.
-Along with fatigue, dry eyes, brain fog, and nausea, another common side effect is the severe headache that we experience after a heavy night.
+While not scientifically proven, many weed enthusiasts report telltale symptoms of a hangover the day after a heavy smoking session.
+And yes – along with things like fatigue, dry eyes, brain fog, and nausea, severe headaches are another common side effect that one might experience after a heavy night.

-We now know from years of research that cannabis is a non-toxic, natural plant.
+We now know from years of research that cannabis is a non-toxic plant.
 Unlike alcohol, which can be extremely dangerous (and even lethal in high doses), there has never been a reported case of overdose or death by consuming cannabis.

-With that in mind, it comes as no surprise that these infamous weed hangovers are no match for the well-known hangover we get from drinking too much alcohol.
-The symptoms of a weed hangover are often so diluted in comparison that they are easy to overlook.
+With that in mind, it comes as no surprise that these mythical weed hangovers are no match for the well-known hangover we get from drinking too much alcohol.
+The symptoms of a weed hangover are often so diluted in comparison, they are easy to overlook.

 A quick Internet search into cannabis and headaches will bring up a long list of claims from cannabis users and those who disagree with the bud, stating it is a dehydrating substance.